KotaroTanabe/MyMahjong/docs/game-api.md

 - `GET /games/{id}/allowed-actions/{player_index}` returns the allowed actions for a single player.
 - `GET /games/{id}/allowed-actions` returns the allowed actions for all players.
+- `GET /games/{id}/claims` returns claim options for all players when the claim window is open.

 The same data is also pushed over the WebSocket as an `allowed_actions` event whenever it changes.
+Claim options are sent as a `claims` event immediately after a discard.
 Waiting for these signals ensures actions are accepted by the server.